Louisa Pyle Kirk, Mixed Media Studio Artist By Bethany Hallas

 Walking into Louisa Pyle Kirk’s studio space is a large assortment of portraits with large, inquisitive eyes and simplistic faces, a subject of interest to her, that draws the viewer in under the surface of their complex identities.
 It is these paintings that launched our discussion of art, its influences, and the familiar.

-Born and raised in South Carolina, Louisa has seen Greenville’s landscape change from abandoned buildings to an increasingly popular and thriving area.
+Born and raised in South Carolina, Louisa has seen Greenville’s landscape change from abandoned buildings, to an increasingly popular and thriving area.
 Her favorite part of this change, however, is the growing art presence taking place.

 -Highlight work and significance